-= 1 year
+ONGOING = ongoing

-= 1-2 years
+SHORT TERM = 1-2 years

-= 3-4 years
+MEDIUM TERM = 3-4 years

-= up to 5 years
+LONG TERM = 5 years and beyond

 5.4 CAPITAL WORKS PROGRAM

 Priorities and cost estimates are further developed in the 5-year capital works program (refer to Table 6: Capital Works Program).
 The Opinion of Probable Landscape Construction Costs is based on the Landscape Masterplan and is indicative only.